Frequently Asked Questions

 5-lipoxygenase inhibition: Baicalein, Caffeic acid, Boswellia, etc.

-NF-KB inhibition: Sulforaphane, Evodiamine, Berberine etc.
+NF-KB inhibition: Evodiamine, Berberine etc.

 B vitamins (B3,B6,B12) {ref}